laurieye/Detection-of-Fake-Spammer-and-Genuine-Accounts-on-Instagram/README.md

 ![Model Development](model_development.png)
 The project explored various machine learning models, focusing on the best-performing models for detecting Instagram fake accounts.
 We tested Logistic Regression (LR), Tree-based models like Decision Trees and Random Forests, and advanced techniques like Gradient Boosting, XGBoost, Support Vector Machines (SVM), and Sequential Neural Networks (RNN).

-### **Regression-based Models: Logistic Regression** (baseline)
+### Experimental Setup
+In our experiments, we implemented and tested several machine learning models to classify Instagram accounts as either fake or genuine.
+The models tested included:

+- Logistic Regression (baseline model)
+- Tree-based Models: Decision Tree and Random Forest
+- Boosting-based Models: Gradient Boosting and XGBoost
+- Advanced Non-Linear Models: Support Vector Machine (SVM) and Sequential Neural Network (RNN)

+For each model, we employed cross-validation and used different hyperparameter tuning strategies such as Grid Search and Random Search to find the optimal parameters (Hyperparameter Tuning):

-We used default settings for LR as the baseline and fine-tuned the model with L1, L2, and Elastic Net regularizations using randomized search with 5-fold cross-validation.
-Only the best-performing LR model was included in the final evaluation.
+- Logistic Regression: Fine-tuned using L1, L2, and Elastic Net regularizations via randomized search with 5-fold cross-validation.

-### **Tree-based Models: Decision Tree and Random Forest** (with Grid Search for hyperparameter tuning)
-Decision Trees and Random Forest models were initialized with default settings.
-For tree pruning, Decision Trees were tuned using randomized search CV with 5-fold and cost complexity pruning, while Random Forests used both grid search CV and randomized search CV for hyperparameter tuning.
-Random Forests showed competitive performance and were included in the final model evaluation.

-### **Boosting-based Models: Gradient Boosting and XGBoost** (with Random Search for hyperparameter tuning)
+- Tree-based Models (Decision Trees and Random Forest): Tuned using randomized search and grid search with 5-fold cross-validation.
-Both Gradient Boosting and XGBoost models were set with default settings.
-Hyperparameters were fine-tuned using a 3-fold grid search and randomized search CV, leading to competitive results.
-XGBoost performed well in terms of accuracy but didn't provide as clear insights into feature importance as Random Forest.
+- Gradient Boosting and XGBoost: Fine-tuned using 3-fold grid search and randomized search CV.

-### **Advanced Non-linear Models: SVM and Sequential Neural Network** (designed for complex data patterns)
-For SVM and Sequential Neural Networks, the baseline configurations were used with tuning of hyperparameters such as regularization (L2), dropout, and learning rates.
-These models demonstrated potential for capturing non-linear patterns but were not the best-performing models.

-### Key Techniques:
+- Sequential Neural Network: Tuned using a batch size of 50 and 64 epochs, with Adam optimizer and early stopping to prevent overfitting.

+#### Computing Environment
+The models were executed in Google Colab for ease of use, access to GPU acceleration, and integration with Python libraries such as scikit-learn, XGBoost, and TensorFlow for building the models.

+- Hardware: Google Colab's GPU was used for training the models, especially for the Sequential Neural Network.
+- Software: The primary libraries used were: scikit-learn for traditional machine learning models (Logistic Regression, Decision Trees, Random Forests, SVM) XGBoost for the boosting-based models
+TensorFlow (via Keras) for the Sequential Neural Network

+#### Problem Setup
+The goal of this project was to classify Instagram accounts into two categories: genuine or fake.
+This is a binary classification problem, where the machine learning models predict whether an account is fake based on several input features.

+For the Sequential Neural Network (Network Structure):

-- **Feature Engineering**: Focused on features such as followers count, posts count, and username length.
+- Input Layer: Accepts features such as followers count, post count, profile picture presence, and username length.
-- **Hyperparameter Tuning**: Both Grid Search and Random Search are employed for tuning the models.
-- **Cross-validation**: Used to ensure model robustness and prevent overfitting.
+- Hidden Layers: Two hidden layers with 64 units and 32 units, respectively, using ReLU activation and L2 regularization.
+- Output Layer: A sigmoid activation to predict a probability between 0 and 1, indicating whether the account is fake or genuine.
+- This setup helps capture non-linear relationships in the data and classify Instagram accounts based on complex patterns.

 ## Evaluation
 The models are evaluated using the following metrics: